zryska/Edge-Data-Store-Docs/Beta2/SDS/indexes.md

 The following discusses the types defined in the [Python](<https://github.com/osisoft/OCS-Samples/tree/master/basic_samples/SDS/Python/SDSPy>) and [Java Script](<https://github.com/osisoft/OCS-Samples/tree/master/basic_samples/SDS/JavaScript>) samples.
 Samples in other languages can be found [here](<https://github.com/osisoft/OCS-Samples/tree/master/basic_samples/SDS>).

-To build a SdsType representation of the following sample class, see [Sample](#sample):
+To build an SdsType representation of the following sample class, see [Sample](#sample):

 *Python*